-- Meanwhile, slice the remaining onion into rings and fry in 1 tablespoon of canola oil over a medium-low heat.
+- Meanwhile, slice the remaining onion into rings and fry in half of canola oil over a medium-low heat.
 Cook for 15 minutes or until light golden and tender.
 Set aside

-- Heat the remaining 1 tablespoon of oil in a large, heavy-based frying pan.
+- Heat the remaining oil in a large, heavy-based frying pan.
 Once the oil is swirling in the pan, add two beef patties.
 Fry for about 5-6 minutes on each side or until browned.

 - Place a piece of cheese on each patty while they're still in the fry-pan (after flipping).
 Let the cheese melt a little and then remove the patties using a spatula.
 Place them on a plate and loosely cover in foil to keep warm.
 Repeat cooking process with the remaining two meat patties.

 - Discard most of the oil from the pan and then fry the eggs until desired doneness.
 (Ideally they should still have a runny yolk)